bhaktibuana/jwt-auth-application/README.md

 # jwt-auth-application
-- client folder is the login interface using ReactJs
+- client folder is the login interface (ReactJs)
-- server folder is the backend
+- server folder is the backend (NodeJs)